-This powder provide the fluorescent effect of an optical brighter without staining or dispersion problems.
+This powder provides the fluorescent effect of an optical brightener without staining or dispersion problems.
+It glows under black (UV) light in its original state.
 Enhance brightness in your formulations or simply add fluorescence to an existing formula.
 Generally a dye is added to this powders starting at 3% by weight (Lake Dyes).
-If you want to use Mica Powder you will need to add more an it may lessen the fluorescent effect under black light.
+If you want to use Mica Powder you will need to add more and it may lessen the fluorescent effect under black light.

 Please experiment with small sample or 30 gram sizes as this is an expensive pigment and we and our customers don't yet have enough experience with this product for giving deep advice... but we certainly look forward to your comments as to how best to use this new and exciting enhancer.

 Approved for cosmetic use without restriction.